 Many residents of Dubuque and elsewhere are generally familiar with yoga as a nice way to stretch and relax.
 But not everyone knows that it also can have some benefits for people receiving hospice care.

-The team at Above and Beyond Home Health Care has seen the usefulness and benefits of yoga for clients of any age or health condition.
+The team at Above and Beyond Home Health Care has seen the usefulness and benefits of yoga for patients of any age or health condition.
 Quality instructors are able to adapt various poses and routines to fit everyone’s abilities, experience, and overall health.
 In many cases, they can also make sure that people start to see benefits the more they participate.

 While caregivers, family members or loved ones of someone receiving hospice care may not be aware that yoga could be an option at this stage of their life, learning more about it may make them happy.
 In some cases, people may be invited to perform yoga together, making it a fun group activity.
 It helps keep everyone fit and creates nice memories at what could otherwise be a difficult emotional time.